-The Venetian blind artifact (shadows) is a sonographic finding that is typically associated with adenomyosis but can also occur in uterine fibroids.
-The Venetian-blind artifact associated with adenomyosis is typically "thin" whereas when associated with uterine fibroids, there are also edge shad...
+The Venetian blind (a.k.a. rain shower 2) appearance is a sonographic finding that is typically associated with adenomyosis but can also occur in uterine fibroids.
+The Venetian-blind artifact associated with adenomyosis is typically "thin" whereas when associated with uterine fibroids, there are...

 Vesicovaginal fistulas are abnormal fistulous connections between the urinary bladder and vagina, resulting in an involuntary discharge of urine through the vagina.